sheelfshah/sem3_iitb_material/ee229/readme.txt

-lets try going without a book
+class is going slightly too fast, fall back to book if needed